AlexeyMatveev686/office-js-api/Slide/ApiChart/Methods/SetHorAxisTickLabelPosition.md

 ## Example

-This example spicifies tick label position for the horizontal axis.
+This example specifies tick label position for the horizontal axis.

 ```javascript
 builder.CreateFile("pptx");